wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk/create-custom-wpk-automatically.rst

             -c,   --checksum <path>                     [Optional] Generate checksum
             -h,   --help                                Show this help.

-To use this tool the certificate and the key must be in the same directory.
+To use this tool, the previously required :ref:`certificate <create-wpk-key>` and the key must be in the same directory.

 Linux WPK
 ^^^^^^^^^^